MMTC Ltd

 Being the largest player in bullion trade, including retailing, MMTC's share was 146 tonnes of gold out of the total import of 600 tonnes of the precious metal in 2008–09.

 History

 Foundation

-The company was incorporated on 26 September 1963 at New Delhi.
-It falls under Commerce Ministry.
+The company was incorporated on 26 September 1963 in New Delhi.
+It falls under the Commerce Ministry.
 The Corporation started functioning on 1 October.
-The main objectives of the company was export of mineral ores and import of essential metals.
+The main objectives of the company were the export of mineral ores and the import of essential metals.
 According to a latest news, MMTC is Asia's biggest gold and silver importer.